快猫短视频

 What Is Liver Cancer?

-Liver cancer is a type of cancer that starts in the liver.
+Liver cancer is cancer that starts in the liver.
 Cancer starts when cells in the body begin to grow out of control.
 To learn more about how cancers start and spread, see What Is Cancer?

-To understand liver cancer, it helps to know about the normal structure and function of the liver.
+To understand liver cancer, it helps to know about the normal structure of the liver and what the liver does.

-The liver is the largest internal organ.
-It lies under your right ribs just beneath your right lung.
+The liver is a large internal organ that is under your right ribs just beneath your right lung.
 It has two lobes (sections).

 illustration showing the right and left lobes of the liver in relation to the hepatic bile duct, pancreas, gallbladder and small intestine with a detailed view of liver lobule, hepacytes (liver cells), sinusoid, canaliculus, portal vein, hepatic artery, bile duct and central vein

 The liver is made up mainly of cells called hepatocytes.
 It also has other types of cells, including cells that line its blood vessels and cells that line small tubes in the liver called bile ducts.
-The bile ducts carry bile from the liver to the gallbladder or directly to the intestines.
+The bile ducts carry a digestive fluid called bile from the liver to the gallbladder or directly to the intestines.

 You cannot live without your liver.
 It has many important functions: